VidyaPuri/CanteenMenuInterface/README.md

 Here we can look for orders by day, week or month.
 The displayed properties are Date, FirstName, LastName, MenuName and OrderStatusName
 TO-DO: Week and Month insert fields should be limited to (number of possible weeks and number of possible months/dropdown menu with months)

+EDIT ORDERS

+Here selected order will be shown with its properties.
+On the bottom you can edit selected orders add comment and new Menu Key TO-DO: Dropdown menu or more suitable selection option